onkar69483/Home-Security-System/README.md

 - Power the NodeMCU with a USB cable or a 5V power source.
 - The ultrasonic sensor will continuously measure the distance.
 - If an object is detected within the specified range, the LED will light up, the buzzer will sound, and a notification will be sent to Telegram.

-## Demonstration

-Watch the following video for a demonstration of the Home Security Bot in action:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_iyvJMkf_yY" frameborder="0" allowfullscreen></iframe>

 ## Troubleshooting